arthurits/SimonSays/README.md

 Copyright © 2020 by arthurits

-Latest release: beta v0.1     |     [Downloading & release notes](https://github.com/arthurits/SimonSays/releases)
+Latest release: alpha v0.1     |     [Downloading & release notes](https://github.com/arthurits/SimonSays/releases)

 ## How to play
 The programm starts with a one tone-and-light sequence that the user has to repeat by pushing the corresponding buttons.